GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data/en.md

 ) {
   executeQuery: _notNull(value: $offset)
     @export(as: "executeQuery")
-}
+    @remove # Comment this directive to visualize output during development }

 # Only calculate the segments on the first invocation of the GraphQL query